 Soon after, I joined a beautician’s course and began working at a parlour, going door-to-door for home services.

 I was just 17 when I fell in love with a boy from UP who had a good job.
 We soon married and had a son a year later.
 But my husband was diabetic, and within two years of our wedding, he had a paralytic stroke.
 For two months, he was admitted to AIIMS, and then he died.

 My in-laws threw me out.
 My stoic mother forced me to do more beautician courses and to move on with my life.
 She married me off again, and looked after my son while I went back to working in salons.

 I had more kids – a daughter in 2000 and another son in 2005.
-The same year, I opened my own little salon, Pink Scissors, leaving my kids in a crèche while I worked.
+The same year, I opened my own little salon, Pink Scissors in Munirka, leaving my kids in a crèche while I worked.

 My second husband was good to me; he always helped with housework and childcare.
 In recent years, however, he began having bitter property-related quarrels with his mother and family.

 This led him to drink, and his liver got damaged.
 One day in 2016, he drank while he had jaundice.
 He passed away within days.

 His family did not come to his funeral, nor did they give me his share of the property.
 I took solace in my old mother’s arms, but a few months ago, in November 2017, she passed away too.
 Now I have no shoulder to lean on.